 The Child Center of NY Is a Test and Trace Community Partner

 Now that safe and effective COVID-19 vaccines are available, part of our mandate is ensuring our communities are aware of when and how they can access the vaccine.
-Right now, NYC residents in the following groups are eligible to receive the vaccine:
+All New Yorkers ages 18+ are eligible for any of the available vaccines.
+New Yorkers ages 12-17 are eligible for the Pfizer vaccine only.
+Please visit the City’s Covid-19 Vaccine Eligibility Page for updated information.

 What Is Test and Trace?